-🏃♂️🏃♀️ A festival of running in the capital sees elite runners competing as part of a cast of 12,500+ taking part in the The Big Half.
+🏃♂️🏃♀️ A festival of running in the capital on Sunday 7 September is set to feature some of Britain’s top long-distance athletes competing among a cast of 12,500+ taking part in the The Big Half.
 Spectating is free on the route.

-CONGRATULATIONS to Eilish McColgan who clamed victory in the elite women’s race at the Big Half.
+In 2024, Team GB Olympian Eilish McColgan repeated her 2022 victory in the elite women’s race at the Big Half.
 Racing over the half marathon distance for the first time in 18 months, McColgan clocked an impressive 69:14.
 Calli Hauger-Thackery was second in a time of 69:35.

-Jack Rowe claimed victory in the men’s elite race, defending the title he won in 2013.
+Jack Rowe (main picture above) claimed victory in the men’s elite race, defending the title he won in 2013.
 Rowe crossed the line in 62:35.
-Wales’ Jack Smith finished in second place as he continues his impressive comeback from long term injury.
+Wales’ Jack Smith finished in second place as he continued his impressive comeback from long term injury.

-Last year the men’s race was headlined by four-time Olympic gold medallist and six-time world champion Sir Mo Farah.
-It was the final opportunity to witness the most decorated athlete in British track and field history race on the streets of London.
+The race has a rich heritage with none other than four-time Olympic gold medallist and six-time world champion Sir Mo Farah a three-time winner.
+Farah, the most decorated athlete in British track and field history won the men’s race in 2018, 2019 and 2022.

 📍 The route